 - Plan regular contact with your IDA participants.
 Regular contact between your program and participants is a way to combat isolation and discouragement.
 Regular newsletters and occasional "check in" phone calls will help participants feel supported and keep IDA goals in the forefront of their minds.
 Utilizing calling or texting services can be extremely beneficial. - Make staff and resources accessible.
 Many participants are inherently reluctant to seek out assistance or support, even when they feel overwhelmed or discouraged.
-Program staff should emphasize to participants that they are available to offer assistance and back up this promise with visible policies and practices, such as setting standard "office hours" or designated call in times. - Be aware of participants' expectations.
+Program staff should emphasize to participants that they are available to offer assistance and back up this promise with visible policies and practices, such as setting standard "office hours" or designated call-in times. - Be aware of participants' expectations.
 While many participants who drop out of the program will do so because they feel discouraged or overwhelmed, some participants may leave because the experience is not what they expected.
 There is little that programs can do to prevent these losses other than to explain clearly from the outset what IDA participant involves and to attempt to monitor participants' levels of satisfaction.
 Basic steps, like requesting participant evaluations of trainings (Financial Education or Asset Goal-Specific) or making occasional "check in" phone calls, can also help. - Foster successful peer support groups.
 Fellow IDA participants can be one of the most effective sources of support and "preventive medicine" for participants; IDA holders can support one another especially well because all participants appreciate the difficulties of living and saving on a low-income.

-SECTION 400: Participant Application, Eligibility and Acceptance
+SECTION 500: Participant Application, Eligibility and Acceptance

-Once all of the initial program steps are taken, an IDA Administrator should spend the first few months of the IDA Award term developing a list of potential IDA participants, if that wasn't already completed prior to the start of the award term.
+Once all of the initial program steps are taken, an IDA Tax Credit Administrator should then focus on developing a list of potential IDA participants.

-401 Information Meeting
+501 Information Meeting and Interview